skip to main content

-As more B2B companies use social media and online self-service portals to connect with buyers, they must also be ready to deal with this kind of cyber security risk.
-Because an attack can hurt you financially, legally, and physically, website security must now be a top priority.
+As more B2B companies use social media and online self-service portals to connect with buyers, the risk of cybercrime increases.
+An attack can hurt your business financially, legally, and physically, so website security must now be a top priority.

 Cyber security for B2B businesses

-To take full advantage of the latest B2B ecommerce technology you need to be aware of the possible security risks you could face.
-For example, ransomware attacks reportedly increased by 105% in 2021 and the severity and cost of attacks is increasing all the time.
+To take full advantage of the latest B2B ecommerce technology you must know the possible security risks you face.
+For example, ransomware attacks reportedly affected two thirds of companies included in a recent global survey.

 Collecting and using information about your customers, their preferences and behavior is an integral part of your B2B marketing.
 Criminals know this, which is why data breaches are such a significant risk, making proper website security measures essential.
-In addition, regular checks for gaps in your security systems are needed to be sure they can be identified and resolved as quickly as possible.
+In addition, regular checks for gaps in your security systems help ensure fast and effective identification and resolution.

-Here are some of the steps that can help to protect B2B businesses.
+Here are some of the steps you can take to help protect your B2B ecommerce business.

 Installing a VPN

-A virtual private network or VPN is designed to maintain online privacy by masking your IP (internet protocol) address.
+A virtual private network or VPN maintains online privacy by masking your IP (internet protocol) address.
 A VPN is the foundation of your encrypted and secure connection to the worldwide web.

-Online activity such as your employees’ browsing history, location and devices can’t be traced.
+Online activity such as your employees’ browsing history, location and devices isn’t traceable.
 They can safely send emails containing important information, make payments, and check bank accounts, for example.

-In contrast, transactions via an unsecured network mean your sensitive data can be much more easily intercepted.
-So, for example, if your employees use a local Wi-Fi network that isn’t secured with a password your information can be at risk.
+In contrast, transactions via an unsecured network mean your sensitive data is much more easily intercepted.
+If your employees use an unsecured local Wi-Fi network with a password your information is at risk.

 Investing in security technology

-Firewalls, ransomware and data leak protection are really essential security technologies in a modern B2B environment.
-However, you also need to protect your employees from malicious emails that can appear to be from your legitimate customers.
-Although they look credible they have been designed to persuade them to use a link or open a document that contains a harmful program that can infiltrate your business systems.
+Firewalls, ransomware and data leak protection are essential security technologies in a modern B2B environment.
+However, you also need to protect your employees from malicious emails that can appear legitimate.
+They look credible and convince people to open rogue links or documents.
+These contain harmful programs that can infiltrate your business systems.
 Cyber criminals can then extract your valuable data or lock it up so you can’t access it.
-Spam filters will prevent these emails, and this can be an effective approach alongside anti-virus software to protect you against known threats, as long as they are regularly updated.
+Spam filters will prevent these emails, and this is an effective approach alongside anti-virus software.
+With regular updates they can protect you against known threats.

 Backing up your data